pat-coady/rnn/index.md

     been better, ' said i; 'you have been a right. you must make a note, mr. holmes, at the moment when i got home in the morning with my father, however, who had shown up the whole death of the man s death.

-This model used LSTM cells and was trained for 75 epochs.
-Here are the key settings:

-    * embedding layer width = 64
-    * rnn width = 192
-    * rnn sequence length = 20
-    * hidden layer width = 96
-    * learning rate = 0.05, momentum = 0.8 (SGD w/ momentum)
-    * batch size = 32

 ## Word Vectors

-My evaluation of the learned word vectors is purely qualitative.
+My evaluation of the word vectors is purely qualitative.
 In that spirit, here are some fun TensorBoard embedding visualizations.
 This first .gif is an animation of [t-SNE](http://distill.pub/2016/misread-tsne/) running.

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![t-SNE Learning](assets/t-sne-lava-lamp.gif)